m50d/m50d.github.com/_posts/2015-01-20-to-beat-scala.md

 published: false
 ---

-As regular readers will know, I'm a huge fan of Scala;
+As regular readers will know, I'm a huge fan of Scala; I think it's the best language available today for many cases.